-Resources needed to operate program during its first five years, budget to support the program, the number of full time faculty, adjunct faculty, computer equipment, adequate facilities including library and lab equipment, technological infrastructure and computing, print and on-print material, adequate staff, and support personnel and administrative.
+...Resources needed to operate program during its first five years, budget to support the program, the number of full time faculty, adjunct faculty, computer equipment, adequate facilities including library and lab equipment, technological infrastructure and computing, print and onprint material, adequate staff, and support personnel and administrative.

-The BFA in creative writing does not require an immediate influx of funds, lines, or equipment (with the exception of a replacement for Sara Novic, who just resigned.).
-If degree program expands, then over time we might need adjunct or full time faculty.
+The BFA in creative writing does not require an immediate influx of funds, lines, or equipment (with the exception of a replacement for Sara Novic, which is currently underway).
+If the degree program expands, over time we might need additional adjunct or full-time faculty.

 No special classrooms in addition to the preexisting Creative Writing Lab (F218) are needed, and no additional library materials are needed (we already house a substantial number of diverse literature journals in the lab, which offer examples of publishing and writing trends).
-In fact, the BFA would allow us the opportunity to more fully use this space, hosting additional workshops in the room and using the computers for internships and work on preparing our own journal.
+In fact, the BFA would allow us the opportunity to more fully use this space, hosting additional workshops in the room and using the computers for internships and work preparing our own journal.

-Creating a BFA would be a major shift in our current program offerings, especially considering that half of the creative writing faculty has been here less than five years.
+Creating a BFA would be a major shift in our current program offerings, especially considering that we will begin the program with a new faculty member and two faculty on sabbatical (Professor King for the 2022-23 academic year and Professor Emily August potentially for Fall 2022).
 It might also reduce the number of literature (literary analysis) courses our creative writing faculty offer, increasing the course load or class size of other LITT faculty.

-However, the Literature program majors has fallen substantially since the 2008 recession, leveling off these past few years around 150 students.
-It is important to note that while the overall LITT majors were cut in half since 2008, the number of creative writing students remained roughly the same, around 50 each year, suggesting that the creative writing program is relatively recession-proof and able to expand.
-The BFA is an opportunity to grow our enrollments in creative writing, the concentration that, as we have noted with national statistics above, students have been gravitating towards.
+However, the numbers of Literature program majors has fallen since the 2008 recession, leveling off in the past few years to around 150 students.
+It is important to note that while the overall number of LITT majors was reduced by nearly half since 2008 due to the 2009 recession and also in 2013 the creation of the LIBA in Education; the number of creative writing students remained roughly the same, around 50 each year, suggesting that the creative writing program is relatively recession-proof and able to expand.
+The BFA is an opportunity to grow our enrollments through expanding creative writing majors, the concentration that, as we have noted with national statistics above, students have been gravitating towards.